zionsg/getmail/README.md

                 volumes:
                   # Cannot use the shortform "- ./src/:/var/www/html/src" else Windows permission error
                   # Use the vendor folder inside the container and not the host
-                  # cos packages may use Linux native libraries and not work on host platform
+                  # as packages may use Linux native libraries and not work on host platform
                   - type: bind
                     source: /mnt/c/Users/Zion/localhost/www/getmail/public/index.php # app entrypoint
                     target: /var/www/html/public/index.php